 Other endangered animals worldwide include many more species of animals from different regions all over the globe!
 Some examples are listed below:

 The panda has a low reproductive rate and slow maturation.
 Pandas have the slowest reproductive rate of any mammal of comparable size.
 Giant pandas breed infrequently, and a female may only produce twins every other year.
 In addition, due to its shallow body temperature during the winter months, the giant panda has one of the lowest metabolic rates among mammals.

 The dolphin population in the area of China is on the decline.
 The finless porpoise, a close living relative to the dolphin, is on the brink of extinction.
-The finless porpoise is an endangered species, and the leading cause for the population decline is commercial fishing.
-Commercial fishing boats have been poaching finless porpoises as a bycatch, leading to a devastating decrease in population numbers.
+The finless porpoise is an endangered species, and commercial fishing is the leading cause of the population decline.
+Commercial fishing boats have been poaching finless porpoises as a bycatch, devastatingly decreasing population numbers.

 The current population of Indochinese tigers is approximately 300, which is not nearly enough to sustain the species.
 The proximity between each tiger’s territory also doesn’t support their sustainability.
 The tigers are simply running out of space.
 The tiger population struggle can be attributed to habitat loss, poaching, and fragmentation.
 If things continue as they are now, Indochinese tigers will become extinct in the next century.

 Sightings of the western black rhino have declined by 95% over the past 20 years.
 The population dwindled to 2,000 in 2004 but is now below 600.
 It’s expected that there are only 100 left alive.